PSORLab/EAGO.jl/docs/src/quick_start/simple.md

 # Simple Example

-This example is also provided [here as a Jupyter Notebook](https://github.com/PSORLab/EAGO-notebooks/blob/master/notebooks/nlpopt_explicit_ann.ipynb)
+This example is also provided [here as a Jupyter Notebook](https://github.com/PSORLab/EAGO-notebooks/blob/master/notebooks/nlpopt_explicit_ann.ipynb).

-A surrogate ANN model of bioreactor productivity was constructed by fitting results from computationally expensive CFD simulations<sup>1,2</sup>.
+In [[1](#references),[2](#references)], a surrogate ANN model of bioreactor productivity was constructed by fitting results from computationally expensive CFD simulations.
 The authors then optimized this surrogate model to obtain ideal processing conditions.
 The optimization problem is given by:

 ![Equation 1](Equation_1.png)